 Remember to keep hopping around and see all of the other bloggers’ pretty Christmas homes!
 Design Asylum is next up.

-If you like Christmas decorating, tour the rest of my house here:
+If you like Christmas decorating, tour the rest of our house here: